 Visitation Blessed Virgin Mary School has been serving as a Beacon of Hope in Kensington for 139 years!
-We strives to meet the needs of all students.
+We strive to meet the needs of all students.
 The qualified and dedicated staff provide students with a meaningful, faith-filled education, following the curriculum guidelines of the Archdiocese of Philadelphia.
 With a low student to teacher ratio, teachers are able to deliver differentiated instruction to ensure that the academic needs of each student are met.
 Our one-to-one Chromebook ratio in 4th- 8th grade, and our class iPads in Pre-K through third grade, allows teachers to create instructional materials that are beneficial to students of all learning styles and abilities.
 In addition to the differentiated instruction offered in the classroom, we have two resource rooms for English Language Arts and Mathematics, as well as small group instruction for Speech, English as a Second Language, and Reading.

 Striving to meet the needs of the whole child, we have two on-site counselors who work with students and their families, offering a variety of services and assistance.
 Our faculty and staff also work to create extracurricular activities to help children find their passion outside of the classroom.
 The extracurricular activities that we offer are Choir, Chess Club, Gaming Club, and CYO Basketball.